FAQ

 Written By: Douglas G. Bellon, Attorney at Law, Certified Mediator, and Divorce Practitioner specializing in contested divorce litigation

-Back to top Should I mediate my divorce?
+Should I mediate my divorce?

 It is very common for clients to have questions about mediation and whether it would be a proper fit for their situation.
 When discussing mediation it is always important that the client begin with a working knowledge as to what mediation is and how it works.